aloisss/Api-React/README.md

 4 Run the React project by using $ npm start.

+NOTE:

+The main component is found in the APP.JS  , The Results Component found in Results.js shows the Decisions to the user , The Create Component found in Create.js handles User Input Forms.

 Additions

 1. Stored User input data in the Input State Variable in the Create Component.